-Furniture design borrowed heavily from the Bauhaus school of the 1920s bypassing much of the intervening design motifs favored in Art Deco forms of the of the immediate pre-war years.
+Furniture design borrowed heavily from the Bauhaus school of the 1920s bypassing much of the intervening design motifs favored in Art Deco forms of the immediate pre-war years.

 Most of the school's associates settled in England and America.
 Had they stayed in Germany, it is doubtful that Bauhaus design would have had nearly the influence on post-war design that it ultimately exerted.

 Walter Gropius emigrated to England, then to the U.S. where he joined the faculty at Harvard University, Mies van der Rohe, the Bauhaus School's last director, became the director of the College of Architecture at the Illinois Institute of Technology, the first institution in the U.S. to offer a Ph.D. in product and industrial design.

 Bauhaus artist Josef Albers taught at Black Mountain College in North Carolina and later became the head of the department of design at Yale University.
 His work became the basis of modern art education programs in the U.s. László Moholy-Nagy also briefly settled in the U.K. before moving to the U.S. where he established the School of Design in Chicago which later became part of the Illinois Institute of Technology.
 Marcel Breuer, a Hungarian-born American architect and industrial designer was responsible for two of the most enduring chair designs of the mid-century, the Wassily Chair and the Cesca Chair, recognized as "among the 10 most important chairs of the 20th century."